โ† Back to Home

 tags (auto-generated)

-The complete system - including LLM extraction methods, graph indexing algorithms, conflict detection logic, and semantic analysis - is covered by our patent-pending architecture.
+The complete system - including LLM extraction methods, graph indexing algorithms, cross-tool relationship detection, and drift analysis - is proprietary to Align Tech Ltd.

 Deployment Models